kundannayak51/Allahabad_Bus_Booking/README.md

 # Application
-Final year project (Industry Development Project)
+Final year project MNNIT

-- This project is an android application for BRTS System.
+- This project is an android application for Allahabad Bus Service System.
-- This application is created based on only one city (SURAT).
+- This application is created based on only one city (Allahabad).
 - For show Map and Marker in applicaiton use Google Map API.

 Basic feature of this application: